-Have employees received education on the employers' social distancing policies and how they will be implemented: upon entry/exit at the security station, operations in the centers, operations in air hubs, at truck stops, at maintenance bays/ repair shops, at customer facilities and customer service counters?
-Have employees received training on personal protective equipment (i.e gloves, respirators); proper use, limitations, disposal procedures and/or cleaning/disinfection procedures?
+Have employees received education on the employers' social distancing policies and how they will be implemented: upon entry/exit at the security station, operations in the facilities, at truck stops, at maintenance bays/ repair shops, at customer facilities, and customer service counters? limitations, disposal procedures, and/or cleaning/disinfection procedures?
 Have employees received training on proper cough/sneeze etiquette and hand hygiene?
-Wash handsBefore eating, Before and after using the restroom, After blowing your nose, coughing, or sneezing, Before touching your eyes, nose, or mouth, Just before going home, After assisting customers, and After contacting contaminated surfaces.
-Cough or sneeze into a tissue, your elbow or your shirt.
+Wash hands Before eating, Before and after using the restroom, After blowing your nose, coughing, or sneezing, Before touching your eyes, nose, or mouth, Just before going home, and After contacting contaminated surfaces.
+Cough or sneeze into a tissue, your elbow, or your shirt.
 Have employees received training on personal hygiene practices?
 Laundering soiled or contaminated uniforms daily, ensuring not to comingle uniforms with other items or family member clothing.